-Tom Dwan, known affectionately by his poker fans as “durrrr,” has issued an online poker challenge to anyone who has the guts and the bankroll to take it.
+Tom Dwan, known affectionately by his Poker Online fans as “durrrr,” has issued an online poker challenge to anyone who has the guts and the bankroll to take it.
 It is a “heads-up challenge to the world,” according to Dwan.
 A Bluff Magazine article introduced the challenge, and then Dwan later expounded in a post on the 2 + 2 forum.

 Dwan’s original statement in Bluff explained: